OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/TaskModules.md

 ```
 To invoke a dialog from a tab use `microsoftTeams.tasks.startTask()`.
 You can pass the [taskInfo](https://docs.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/task-modules/invoking-task-modules#the-taskinfo-object) object and a callback function called `submitHandler` to pass the results back from the dialog.
-Here we are appending it to the content area to display.
-See line `orderElement.append(newComment);`.

 The final look of displayUI() function is as below: